Help us to spread the message!

-Almost 40 persons have seized the pre-registration opportunity in 2016 (280 for members).
-An opportunity for early-bird registration closes on March 15th: 360 for members and 440 for non-members.
+More than 60 persons have already registered.
+Almost 40 persons have seized the pre-registration opportunity in 2016 (280 for members until December 20th).
+The opportunity for early-bird registration closed on March 20th: 360 for members and 440 for non-members.
 When registered, you receive an invoice by e-mail.
-If you did not receive an e-mail of confirmation with an invoice, please send an e-mail (see e-mail address on top of this page).
-To be valid the payment for the early-bird registration has to be executed before March 25th on bank account: IBAN: BE19 3631 2562 1912 BIC: BBRUBEBB (ING Belgium), addressed to EIPEN, Wielewaal 1, BE-9820 Merelbeke, Belgium.
-Please make sure not to reduce the amount with any transaction costs or currency exchange commission.
+If you did not receive an e-mail of confirmation with an invoice within a week, please send an e-mail (see e-mail address on top of this page).
+To be valid the payment for the early-bird registration has to be executed before March 30th.

-After this date registration fees are 459,80 for members and 544,50 for non-members if registered before May 15th and climb to 496,10 for members and 580,80 for non-members if registered before July 15th.
-Last-minute registrations (after July 15th) will only be possible if places are still available.
+After March registration fees are 459,80 for members and 544,50 for non-members if registered before May 20th, and 496,10 for members and 580,80 for non-members if registered before June 20th.
+Last-minute registrations (after June 20th) will only be possible if places are still available (the total number of participants is restricted to 175).
 For pre-registrations, early-bird registrations, late registrations and last-minute registrations no refund is foreseen when cancelling but registrations can be transferred to another person of the same organisation.
-For registrations between March 15th and May 15th a 50% refund is foreseen when notified before May 25th.
+For registrations between March 20th and May 20th a 50% refund is foreseen when notified before May 25th.

 The registration fee includes: access to all conference events, a welcome package, the welcome walking cocktail dinner on the first day, catering and lunches on the second and third day, and evening dinner with social activity on the second evening.
 At the conference venue free wifi, a pc-room, and printing facilities are available.